shakfu/py-js/README.md

 With such caveats aside installation is pretty straighforward:

-1. For c compilation, make sure you have either Xcode or the command line tools installed via `xcode-select --install` in the terminal.
+1. For c compilation, make wsure you have either Xcode or the command line tools installed via `xcode-select --install` in the terminal.

 2. You should have also have [Homebrew](https://brew.sh) python3 installed on your system (see below for more detailed installation instructions), but it is as simple as: